What is Bridge to Appalachian?

 How many years will my bachelor's take after I transfer to App?

-The time it takes you to achieve your degree really depends on how you set up your course plan each semester and what/how many credits you transfer in.
+The time it takes you to achieve your degree depends on how you set up your course plan each semester and what/how many credits you transfer in.

 What are the required classes for the 24 credit hours?